 13. Share cars.

-It makes sense that the fewer cars you have on the road, the less you’ll pay in insurance.
+It makes sense that the fewer cars you have on the road, the less you’ll pay for insurance.
 While it’s necessary for some kids to have their own car, consider the possibility of sharing a car with your child.

 It may be inconvenient at times, but when a teen starts driving, the savings on insurance from sharing a car may be worth it.

 14. Delay the driver’s license.

 There’s a good chance your child will veto this option.
 But if a teen can wait a year or two to get a driver’s license, it can save your family thousands of dollars.

 Putting the brakes on licensing a teen driver also makes sense if they really aren’t excited about driving.